jwykocki/JobOffers/README.md

 Go to: http://ec2-16-171-15-220.eu-north-1.compute.amazonaws.com
 Before using the application, you must login.
 If you do not have an account, register a new one.
 When you are logged in, you can get job offers, get one offer by ID or create and save a new job offer.

-**Using endpoints**
+**Using endpoints:**

-To test app you can use swagger: http://ec2-16-171-15-220.eu-north-1.compute.amazonaws.com:8000/swagger-ui/index.html#
+To test app you can use swagger:
+http://ec2-16-171-15-220.eu-north-1.compute.amazonaws.com:8000/swagger-ui/index.html#
-or send requests manually (e.g. Postman) on address: http://ec2-16-171-15-220.eu-north-1.compute.amazonaws.com:8000
+or send requests manually (e.g. Postman) on address:
+http://ec2-16-171-15-220.eu-north-1.compute.amazonaws.com:8000
 by adding proper /endpoint (/register, /token, /offers)